 The benefits of sales activity tracking, however, go well beyond the day-to-day.
 These tools can have big picture benefits for the entire organization.

-Here is a look at five reasons why organizations should make the investment in these tracking tools today:
+Here is a look at five reasons why organizations should make the investment in sales forecast software tools today:

 1. You can forecast accurately.